-Orthodox Catechetical Instruction
+Orthodox Catechetical Program

-Consistory Office of Religious Education
+Consistory Office of Religious Education, UOC of the USA

 Fr.
 Harry Linsinbigler, Director